jarusll/the-logs/index.md

 For the past few days my prototyping langauge has been Ruby.
 Even with 0 knowledge I am able to prototype rapidly.
 Its about time I did Ruby koans.

-I ll get comfortable with org roam
+I'll get comfortable with org roam

 Tomorrow's plan is to tinker around org roam and zoom through Ruby koans